pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 While some resources are safe to remove and replace, there are some resources that, if removed, can result in data loss.

-It's recommended to use the `lifecycle.prevent_destroy` meta argument to protect against accidental destroy plans that might cause data to be lost.
+It is recommended to use the `lifecycle.prevent_destroy` meta argument to protect against accidental destroy plans that might cause data to be lost.
 You may also want to use the meta argument to prevent accidental removal of access policies and applications if dependent applications cannot be updated with Terraform in case of replacement.

 For example:
 ```terraform